Uniform undistortion from barycentres, and applications to hierarchically hyperbolic groups: Questions

+To find uniform quasi-axes for elements of an HHG $(G,\s)$, we used the $G$--action on an injective space.
+This is similar to how bicombings on injective spaces are used in \cite{haettelhodapetyt:coarse} to produce equivariant bicombings on $G$.
+As noted in that paper, it is unknown whether those bicombing quasigeodesics are \emph{hierarchy paths} for the given HHG structure, and we can ask the same here.

+\begin{question} Given an HHG $(G,\mathfrak S)$, does there exist $D$ such that every infinite-order $g\in G$ has a $D$--quasi-axis that projects to an unparametrised $(D,D)$--quasigeodesic in every $\mathcal CU$? \end{question}

+Note that a positive answer to Question~\ref{question:hierarchy-axes} is not at odds with the examples of Theorem~\ref{thm:intro-counterexamples} that are not $\s$--translation discrete, because it makes no requirements of the translation lengths of $g$ on the projections of its quasi-axis.
+Relatedly, although there are HHGs $(G,\s)$ that are not $\s$--translation discrete, Example \ref{exmp:modified_abelian} shows that there may be another HHG structure $(G,\s')$ that is $\s'$--translation discrete.

-\begin{question} Does there exist a finitely generated group $G$ such that $G$ admits an HHG structure but does not admit an HHG structure that is $\s$--translation discrete? \end{question}
+\begin{question} Does there exist an HHG for which no HHG structure is $\s$--translation discrete? \end{question}

-Every hierarchically hyperbolic group $(G,\s)$ has a \textit{coarse median structure} associated to $\s$ \cite{behrstockhagensisto:hierarchically:2,bowditch:coarse}.
-Distinct hierarchical structures can result in equivalent coarse median structures.
-In Example~\ref{exmp:modified_abelian}, however, the coarse median structures associated to each $\s_\eps$ are all distinct.
-The example shows that changing the choice of $\eps$ can change whether the group is $\s_\eps$--translation discrete.
-Thus we ask:
+Each hierarchically hyperbolic group $(G,\s)$ has a \textit{coarse median structure} associated with $\s$ \cite{behrstockhagensisto:hierarchically:2,bowditch:coarse}.
+Distinct hierarchical structures can result in equivalent coarse median structures, but in Example~\ref{exmp:modified_abelian} the coarse median structures associated to the $\s_\eps$ are pairwise distinct.

-\begin{question} If $(G,\s)$ and $(G,\s')$ are hierarchically hyperbolic group structures with the same associated coarse median structure, is it the case that $G$ is $\s$--translation discrete if and only if $G$ is $\s'$--translation discrete? \end{question}
+\begin{question} If $(G,\s)$ and $(G,\s')$ are HHG structures with the same associated coarse median structure, is it the case that $G$ is $\s$--translation discrete if and only if $G$ is $\s'$--translation discrete? \end{question}

+A positive answer to Question~\ref{question:CM-s-t-d} may give examples answering Question~\ref{question:all-structures}, namely irreducible lattices in products of ``bushy'' CAT$(-1)$ spaces, for example those of \cite{hughesvaliunas:commensurating}.
+Indeed, such lattices have unique coarse median structures by \cite{fioravantisisto:uniqueness}, and their standard structure appears to not be $\s$--translation discrete.

-In the direction of finding $\s$--translation discrete structures, one can ask the following.
+In the direction of finding $\s$--translation discrete structures, and in the spirit of Section~\ref{sec:strong_18}, one can ask the following.

 \begin{question} Let $G$ be an acylindrically hyperbolic HHG, and let $\phi\colon E\to G$ be a $\Z$--central extension associated to a bounded cohomology class.
 When does $E$ admit a homogeneous quasimorphism $\hat r\colon E\to\R$ such that $\hat r$ is unbounded on $\ker(\phi)$, and $|\hat r(e)|$ does not take arbitrarily small positive values as $e$ varies in $E$ (we allow $\hat r(e)=0$)? \end{question}